netdata/netdata/README.md

 -   **Scales to infinity**: You can install it on all your servers, containers, VMs, and IoT devices.
 Metrics are not centralized by default, so there is no limit.
 -   **Several operating modes**: Autonomous host monitoring (the default), headless data collector, forwarding proxy, store and forward proxy, central multi-host monitoring, in all possible configurations.
-Use diferent metrics retention polocies per node and run with or without health monitoring.
+Use different metrics retention policies per node and run with or without health monitoring.

 Netdata works with tons of applications, notifications platforms, and other time-series databases: